 Gender diversity

-We have been actively involved in the subject of gender diversity with the implementation of an ambitious gender diversity action plan over the last four years.
-This plans aims in particular to:
+We are actively involved in promoting gender diversity and have been implementing an ambitious action plan over the last six years that aims to:

-- Step up the increase in the number of women in management
+• Further increase the number of women in management

 This proactive policy is beginning to bear fruit!

-- The signing on 31 July 2019 of an International Framework Agreement that provides a common social base for our 75,000 employees working in the countries where the Group operates.
+• The renewal, on 9 October 2023, of a Global Agreement that provides a common social basis for our 72,000 employees working in the countries where the Group operates.
 This agreement includes, in particular, a strong commitment to parenthood, raising paid maternity leave to 16 weeks for all employees

 More internationally diverse talent pools